Chris Hardwick's Wife Defends Him Amid Allegations Of Sexual Misconduct

 Last week, actress Chloe Dykstra published an essay for Medium in which she alleged an unnamed ex-boyfriend was emotionally and sexually abusive towards her.
 Following the accusation, many pointed to Talking Dead host and Nerdist co-founder Chris Hardwick as the alleged perpetrator.
 Nerdist and its parent company Legendary Entertainment have since distanced themselves from Hardwick in a public statement, and AMC stated that it is holding episodes of his show, Talking with Chris Hardwick, pending an investigation.

-Now, Hardwick's wife, model and actress Lydia Hearst, has come to her husband's defense.
+Now, Hardwick's wife, model and actress Lydia Hearst, has come to her husband's defence.
 In a statement obtained by The Hollywood Reporter, Hearst said:

 Advertisement

-"This is not a statement in defense, this is a statement of defense.
-Defense for all the women who have been sexually abused, raped, trafficked, and tortured; defense of all the people who this movement was started for.
+"This is not a statement in defence, this is a statement of defence.
+Defence for all the women who have been sexually abused, raped, trafficked, and tortured; defence of all the people who this movement was started for.
 Over the last year the #MeToo movement has rightly aimed a spotlight directly on women whose stories needed to be told.
 As someone who has been involved in toxic relationships in the past, I know first-hand the importance of sharing these stories and do not take this situation lightly."

 She added: